-Students who have received a grade of F in a graduate course taken at Defiance College may have the grade removed from the student's academic record if the same course is repeated at Defiance College.
+Students who have received a grade of F in a graduate course taken at Defiance College may select to retake the course under academic second chance if the course is repeated at Defiance College.
 This option may be exercised for two graduate courses during the student's graduate career at the College.
 The Academic Second Chance form must be completed with the Registrar's Office prior to enrolling in the course for second chance.
-The Academic Second Chance form is available in the Registrar's Office or online at: www.defiance.edu/pages/RC_download_forms. html.
+The Academic Second Chance form is available in the Registrar's Office or online at: www.defiance.edu/pages/RC\download\forms.html.
 An Academic Second Chance petition must be filed in the Registrar's Office in order to have the original grade removed from the record.
 It may not be used to change academic history after a student has received a degree.